influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 InfluxDB clustering requires InfluxDB Enterprise.
 Clustering offers high-availability and redundancy.
 Multiple copies of data are distributed across multiple servers, and the loss of any one server doesn't significantly impact the cluster.

-If your performance requirements fall into the [Moderate](#general-hardware-guidelines-for-a-single-node) or [Low load](#general-hardware-guidelines-for-a-single-node) ranges then you can likely use a single node instance of InfluxDB.
+If your performance requirements fall into the [moderate](#general-hardware-guidelines-for-a-single-node) or [low load](#general-hardware-guidelines-for-a-single-node) ranges, you can likely use a single node instance of InfluxDB.

+If your performance requires at least one of the following:

+- > 750,000 writes per second
+- > 100 moderate queries
+- > 10,000,000 unique series

-If at least one of your performance requirements falls into the [Probably infeasible category](#general-hardware-guidelines-for-a-single-node), then you will likely need to use a cluster to distribute the load among multiple servers.
+We recommend a cluster to distribute the load among multiple servers.

 ## Guidelines for a single node